 The PIS will confirm that their participation is completely voluntary and can involve a semistructured interview, diary tasks or both.
 The researcher will ensure that no individual feels pressurised to take part in the study.
 This will include emphasising the right of the individual to refuse consent without giving reasons and that individuals are free to withdraw consent at any point up to, during or following participation.
 If participants withdraw, their personal information will be deleted.
-Fieldwork data (interview recordings, transcripts and app tasks) can only be deleted up to the point that analysis starts.
+Fieldwork data (interview recordings, transcripts and app tasks) will be kept, to protect the integrity of the study data.